 Below are onboarding best practices for different work cultures and environments:

 The outdated employee onboarding process does not fit in the modern workplace.
-Here are best onboarding practices for new employees who are physically present in the office.
+Here are the best onboarding practices for new employees who are physically present in the office.

 Having an onboarding buddy program can help the new hire learn about the day-to-day processes while establishing a rapport with someone in the same role.
 The new hire feels more comfortable as the lines of communication are always.
 It is easier to ask questions and clear doubts.
 The buddy candidate needs to be an experienced candidate with in-depth knowledge of organizational practices and systems.
 The onboarding buddy program can cultivate a positive and supportive environment where the employee feels welcomed.